Posted by Julia Daniels | For Families, For Men, For Women, How to

 The Reward Foundation, an educational charity that studies the science of love and sex notes a basic mental effect of too much gaming or using internet porn: “People end up ‘wired and tired’ and unable to concentrate on work the next day.“

-According to studies from neuroscience, “Gratitude activates the hypothalamus as well, with downstream effects on metabolism, stress, and various behaviors.
+According to studies from neuroscience,“Gratitude activates the hypothalamus as well, with downstream effects on metabolism, stress, and various behaviors.
 (5) The hypothalamus is located at the base of the brain and regulates hormones responsible for many critical functions, such as body temperature, emotional responses, and survival functions like appetite and sleep.”

 7. Gratitude enables you to work through grief, loss, and trauma.

 When I first put my ideas down, this point flowed naturally from my personal experience, but I researched this to be certain.
 I was not surprised, though, to discover that there’s a host of evidence for the healing power of gratitude over time.
-Remembering and being grateful for every beautiful moment with a loved one is helpful.
-A regular practice of gratitude also has been a proven help for veterans or trauma victims suffering from post traumatic stress disorder.

 “The ability to feel profound grief and gratitude, I believe, are the hallmarks of mental health…Can you grieve for the damage that you’ll never completely transcend but at the same time feel grateful for the actual good in your life?”